ChristianKreuzberger/django-rest-imageupload-example/tutorial/chapter2/step3.md

-# Adding a Title and Description
+# Adding a Title and Description to each Image

 We now want to extend the `UploadedImage` model with a title and a description.
 Django makes this process very easy, as we only have to add two fields to the